PVoLan/wooden-architecture/Chapter2/index.md

 Although this question can be answered differently for various systems, it is highly important for Android due to Android's architecture.

-You know that Android application can be killed when it is in background.
+You know that Android application can be killed while it is in background.
 More exactly speaking, it can be killed any time when it is not in foreground, i.e. nothing of the following is met:
 - There is an Activity on the screen
 - There is a Service (prefferably foreground) working
 - BroadcastReceiver or ContentProvider is handling a request right now.

 Like a ship cannot sail without a captain, Android application, in fact, cannot work without Activity or Service or BroadcastReceiver or ContentProvider alive. **Activity/Service/BroadcastReceiver/ContentProvider is the captain among all other application components**.

 You will have dozens of UseCases, Utilities, Logic and other classes on your code.
-Despite the huge volume of this code, all these components are passive. **No any action should be performed in your application without a *command* from Activity or Service**
+Despite the huge volume of this code, all these components are passive. **No any action should be performed in your application without a *command* from Activity or Service (or BroadcastReceiver or ContentProvider)**

 It is a common mistake for Android applications to create an active object, performing some useful work and firing events over whole application, and leave this object somewhere in memory alone.
 For example, if you application has to create and keep WebSocket connection, developers often create a WebSocket object, add some kind of EventBus listener to it and just leave this connection abandoned.
 It causes unpredictable behavior in case if application being killed, or if second connection instance has been occasionally created.